Alan Joyce (businessman): 2016–2017 company restructuring

-On 9 May 2017, Joyce was delivering a speech to a business breakfast event in Perth, when a lemon meringue pie was pushed into his face by an unknown assailant, later identified as Tony Overheu, a Western Australian farmer and Christian.
-Overheu, aged 67, gave a false name to police after the incident, but subsequently apologised for humiliating the CEO claiming that he pied the business figure due to his own personal belief that Joyce had overstepped the line in his gay marriage advocacy and the assailant's response simply reflected community push-back.
-Overheu was later charged with common assault, trespass, damage and giving false details to police.
-Along with being banished from his church, he was also banned from flying Qantas (including Qantas' partner airlines).
+2017 pie attack incident

-Overheu appeared before Perth Magistrates Court on 7 July 2017, pleaded guilty to charges of assault and trespass, damaging the lapel microphone Joyce was wearing, and giving a false name to police after the incident.
-Overheu was fined $3,600, as well as ordered to pay $269 in compensation for the lapel microphone and $188 in costs.
-Overheu's lawyer said his client had had "physical and personal difficulties" in recent years, including mental health issues.
+On 9 May 2017, Joyce was delivering a speech to a business breakfast event in Perth, when a lemon meringue pie was pushed into his face by Tony Overheu, a Western Australian farmer and Christian.
+Overheu subsequently apologised for humiliating the CEO, claiming that he pied the business figure due to his personal belief that Joyce had overstepped the line in his gay marriage advocacy and the assailant's response simply reflected community push-back.
+He was later convicted of common assault, trespass, causing damage to property and giving false details to police.